“…and so we decided to develop our new product based on who we didn’t want as a client.”

 Example | World response to the COVID-19 virus.

-Regardless of which organization or government entity, we’ve seen the adoption of things-that-work and a few refinements of those things.
+Regardless of which organization or government entity, we’ve seen the adoption of things-that-work with a few refinements

 What we haven’t seen is a comprehensive look at what needs to happen in the near-term and long-term as an actionable strategy.